 Refer to the above diagram when performing on-page SEO, or SEOgoodguy’s Make a Blogpost SEO Friendly article.

 What is external SEO all about?
-External SEO, more commonly known as off-page SEO is basically link building/marketing – Acquiring the most relevant backlinks from as many relevant high authority sites to achieve and maintain high rankings on the SRPs.
+External SEO, more commonly known as off-page SEO, is link building/marketing.
+It is the process of acquiring the most relevant backlinks from as many relevant high authority sites to achieve and maintain high rankings on the SRPs.
 A relevant backlink is an inbound link from one of the pages (with relevant meta information such as the title, description, etc.) of another similar-topic website.

-In order to plan and execute a successful link building campaign for your site, you first need to understand that link building is a long and tedious process.
-One that requires skillfullness and extensive knowledge on the topic of SEO.
+To plan and execute a successful link-building campaign for your site, you first need to understand that link building is a long and tedious process.
+One that requires skillfulness and extensive knowledge on the topic of SEO.

 A backlink is an inbound or incoming link (hyperlink) to a particular website, referenced from another website.
 Search engines rely on links to crawl the web and evaluate the authority and relevance of millions of websites.

-An anchor text is the text you click on that takes you to a referenced url. i.e. (This sentence is an anchor text).
+An anchor text is the text you click on that takes you to a referenced URL.
+For example, this sentence is an anchor text.

 It is recommended that the anchor texts of inbound links be diverse (mix of target and non-target keywords, brand mentions, synonyms of target keywords, non-related words, etc.) and not all “exact match” to the target keyword that a site is aiming to rank highly for on the SRPs.